Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 <h2 align="center"> Basic Overview </h2>

-<p align ="left"> The goal of this README is to give direct examples of how to import an excel sheet, subset a dataframe, and prepare it for analysis in R. The examples will rely on the data produced for use by the the Government Publishing Orginazation of libraries who rely on the GPO.
-The code in this was produced using R Studio.
+<p align ="left"> The goal of this README is to give direct examples of how to import an excel sheet, subset a dataframe, and export the dataframe as an excel sheet as needed in R. The examples will rely on the data produced for use by the the Government Publishing Orginazation of libraries who rely on the GPO.
+The code in this was produced using RStudio.
 At the end of the document, all the code snippits will be posted together for ease of use.</p>

 <h2 align = "center"> Importing Data from Excel </h2>